Rewriting Graphically with Symmetric Traced Monoidal Categories: Hypergraphs

-Hypergraph homomorphisms are the morphisms in the category of simple hypergraphs $\shyp$, defined as a functor category~\cite{bonchi2016rewriting}.
-Hypergraph signatures $\hypsig$ can be seen as simple hypergraphs, with a single vertex $v$ and edges for each label $m \to n$ in the signature, where $v$ appearing $m$ ($n$ respectively) times in its sources (targets respectively).
-Thus we can define labelled simple hypergraphs as a slice category.
+Hypergraph homomorphisms are the morphisms in the category of hypergraphs $\hyp$, a functor category~\cite{bonchi2016rewriting}.
+Hypergraph signatures $\hypsig$ can be seen as hypergraphs, with a vertex $v$ and edges for each label $m \to n$ in the signature, with $v$ appearing $m$ (resp. $n$) times in its sources (resp. targets).
+Thus labelled hypergraphs are defined as a slice category.